sowbug/happynine/INSTALL.md

 * Load Unpacked Extension.
 * Pick `h9/zip/` as the directory to load.
 * You should see the app appear at the top of the extensions list.

+Misc Debugging Tips
+===

+* To get back most of the application state when in the Chrome debugger, try `angular.element(document.body).scope()`.
+Thanks to http://stackoverflow.com/a/13172087/344467 for this tip.